 As a major financial hub and transit point in Asia, Hong Kong is often talked about around the world.
 You’ve probably heard a lot about it, especially in recent months.
 Unfortunately, some of the things you’ve heard are not entirely correct.
-Luckily, this list of myths about Hong Kong has been compiled to make sure that you never get caught out with less than reliable information!
+Luckily, this list of myths about Hong Kong has been compiled by a local to make sure that you never get caught out with less than reliable information!

 Safety and Financial Myths About Hong Kong

-Myth 1 – Hong Kong is Unsafe
+Myth Number 1 – Hong Kong is Unsafe

-Myth 2 – Hong Kong is Prohibitively Expensive
+Myths About Hong Kong, Number 2 – Hong Kong is Prohibitively Expensive

 There’s no denying that Hong Kong can be expensive, but you’d also be surprised at how easy it is to travel through or live in Hong Kong on a budget.
 Basically, it can be as expensive or as cheap as you make it.